 A college degree can go a long way in helping you reach your financial goals.
 Statistics show that, in general, college graduates earn more than those without a college degree.
 But, you won’t reach financial security with just any degree.
 In fact, there are certain college degrees that do absolutely nothing for your career.

 If you’re thinking about college, or have a child who’s going to be going to college school, it’s important that you realize not all college degrees are created equal.
-There are some degrees that will deliver a great return on investment.
+There are some degrees that will deliver a great return on investment or lead to profitable New York internships for higher work experience or global job offers.
 Then, there are those degrees that leave you with tens of thousands of dollars in student loans looking high and low for anyone that will hire you.
 What’s the point in spending four years earning a degree only to spend four more years looking for a job you like?

 In general, the higher the level of degree you earn, the more money you make.
 For example, a person who holds a Doctorate Degree would make significantly more than someone with an Associate’s Degree.